takemobiteam/takemobi-test.github.io/docs/index.md

 | ------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------- |
 | Distance      | Cost = distance travelled                                    | Destinations where most transfers use TUI's own fleet        | Mallorca            |
 | Cost          | Cost = (# of Vehicle A x cost of Vehicle A) + (# of Vehicle B x cost of Vehicle B) + ... + (# of Vehicle Z x cost of Vehicle Z) | Destinations where most transfers use vehicles contracted from suppliers | Zakynthos           |

+^ The cost section isn't correct - the pricing structure is richer than what is expressed here.
+Cost's can vary based on vehicle, capacity, and areas serviced

 ### Business Rules